 N. Patrick McDonald is a commercial attorney and a Partner at Hart Muirhead Fatta.
-Admitted to practice in Jamaica in 1993, he was educated at the University of the West Indies and the Norman Manley Law School.

-He is currently a director of Independent Radio Company Limited and has served as a director of several companies in the local financial sector and of state agencies and companies.
-He is a member of the Commercial Law Committee of the Jamaican Bar Association and the General Legal Council.
+Admitted to practice in Jamaica in 1993 and in British Virgin Islands in 1998.
+He was educated at the University of the West Indies and the Norman Manley Law School.
+He is currently a director of Independent Radio Company Limited (a subsidiary of the RJR Gleaner Group), and has served as a director of several companies in the local financial sector and of state agencies and companies.
+He is a member of the Commercial Law Committee of the Jamaican Bar Association.
 He also serves as a member of the Office of Utilities Regulation, and is an Associate Tutor at the Norman Manley Law School.
-Patrick serves on the Corporate Governance Committee of the Private Sector Organization of Jamaica and the Best Practices Awards Committee of the Jamaica Stock Exchange.

-Holly Hughes-McNamara 1
+Holly Hughes-McNamara1